 For a list of all discontinued sensors, possible alternatives, and more details about this approach, please see this article: https://kb.paessler.com/en/topic/68227

-As of PRTG version 13.2.3, the website folder of the PRTG program directory is not used any more.
-This means that if you update from an older PRTG version than 13.2.3 to the current version, all existing customizations of the web interface will be disabled and you have to revise them.
+As of PRTG version 13.2.3, the website folder of the PRTG program directory is not used anymore.
+This means that if you update from a PRTG version older than 13.2.3 to the current version, all existing customizations of the web interface will be disabled and you have to revise them.
 You may find a way for a similar customization that you can add to the files in the current webroot folder that contains the web interface files now.
 For details, please see the section More .

 If you use PRTG 9 or 12 now, your configuration will be kept when installing the current PRTG version in Standalone Mode or when installing a Master Node .
 There are only a few things you should consider.

 We recommend that you always have a proper backup of your monitoring data.